 Support for Refugees In Dimitrovgrad, Serbia

 Thousands of people are still on their way to Western Europe.
-Many of them are travelling through balkan countries, and are in urgent need of help.
-“I’m Human Organisation (IHO)” is supporting refugees upon their arriving in Serbia.
+Many of them are travelling through the Balkan countries, and are in urgent need of help.
+“I’m Human Organization (iHo)” is supporting refugees upon their arrival to Serbia.
 This work is only possible with the help of many volunteers and the donated time, goods and money of many friends and supporters all over the world.
 On this site, you can find out more about our work, our mission and how you can take part to support us.

 Safe Passage To Europe

-In 2015 thousands of people have been on their way to europe, escaping the wars in Syria, Iraq and Afghanistan.
-They are fleeing from the bombings of the Assad-Governement, the terror of the so called “Islamic State” and the persecution by the Taliban.
-Whatever the reason they had to leave their homecountries, all of them have the universal right of searching for protection.
-Still, there are no legal ways to enter into the European Union, so that people are forced to pay horrendous amounts of money for a passage where they are risking their life.
-An those who arrive
+In 2015 and 2016 thousands of people have been on their way to Europe, escaping the wars in Syria, Iraq and Afghanistan.
+They are fleeing from the armed conflicts, political persecution and different life endangering circumstances.
+Whatever the reason they had to leave their homecountries, all of them have the universal right of seeking protection.
+Still, there are no legal ways to enter into the European Union, so they are forced to pay horrendous amounts of money for a passage where they are risking their lives.

 Human Rights Work

-Many people who arre passing Dimitrovgrad, where the work of IHO is focused in the moment, suffered Human Right abuses.
+Many people who are passing Dimitrovgrad, where the work of iHo was focused in the moment, suffered Human Right abuses.
 The situation of the refugees at the turkish-bulgarian and the bulgarian-serbian border is more than critical.
 In december 2015 Amnesty International published another REPORT about the unacceptable violations of Human Rights in Bulgaria.
 We consider that collecting evidences of such violations in form of interviews, pictures and reports is also one of our tasks.

 Fundraise For Our Work

-Many of the refugees arriving in Serbia are in a very bad physical and mental condition.
+Many of the refugees arriving to Serbia are in a very bad physical and mental condition.
 They have been walking for days in the cold, wearing wet clothes and broken shoes.
-Please help us providing everybody ith warm and dry feet.
+Please help us providing everybody with warm and dry feet.